scpmw/ghc/README.md

   that's the only way we can currently read debug data.
 Note that if you compile GHC using dynamic linking (the default) you need a version of `libdwarf` that was compiled with `--enable-shared`.
-  Getting there might manually involve compiling `libdwarf`.
+  Getting there might involve compiling `libdwarf` manually.
 As a rule of thumb, once your system has a `libdwarf.so` file installed, it should work.